jiujieti/CypherImplementation/README.md

 edge(id: long, sourceId: long, targetId: long, label: String, properties: Map<String, String>)
 ```

 The `id` and the `properties` defined in an edge have similar meanings in those of a vertex.
 Note that an edge in a labeled property graph defined by Neo4j at most contains one label, thus the data type is defined as `String`.
-Besides, the `sourceId`
+Besides, the `sourceId` and the `targetId` indicate the source vertex ID and the target vertex ID of this edge respectively.

 All these representations could be found [here](https://github.com/jiujieti/CypherImplementation/tree/master/src/main/java/operators/datastructures).